 - False Colour - differently coloured areas depending on underlying exposure level.

-On most prosumer cameras, the histogram and zebras are the only tools available, so it is these I will concentrate on.
+On most prosumer cameras, the zebras and histogram are the only tools available, so it is these I will concentrate on.

-For cameras with zebras, you can use them to easily see what parts of your image are overexposed, and adjust accordingly:
+For cameras with zebras (my recommended tool for ETTR), you can use them to easily see what parts of your image are overexposed, and adjust accordingly:

 |Overexposed||With the zebras set to the recommended values for your camera from the setup guide, any overexposure will result in the zebras overlaying the affected areas, as shown here.
 The big advantage over the histogram is that the zebras will show you which areas of the image are overexposed, so you can make decisions based on what parts, if any, you will let clip ( such as streetlights etc ), and which parts need to be retained ( the sky, building walls etc ).|